 The mission of the Duarte Historical Society & Museum is to collect and preserve materials pertaining to the history of the City of Duarte and the San Gabriel Valley.
 The Duarte Historical Society will promote interest in and appreciation of the City of Duarte’s and San Gabriel Valley’s past through presentations at meetings and community events as well as through exhibitions, educational programs and publications and in facilitating historic research.

-Steve Baker has served as the Museum and Society treasurer for more than thirty years, keeping the books and records in good shape.
+Steve has served as the Museum and Society treasurer for more than thirty years, keeping the books and records in good shape.
 He is the unofficial historian for the cities of Monrovia and Duarte and possesses a wealth of information about local history.
-Those seeking historical information on Duarte usually end up talking with Steve who either knows the information or researches it.
-He also serves as City Clerk for Monrovia.
+He manages to keep a smile while running between the bank and the museum to keep his job up to date.
+He is a walking history book, keeper of the memories.